AceCentre/morAce/README.md

 * Jim Lubin - and his fab Morse archive [here](https://www.makoa.org/jlubin/morsecode.htm)
 * [Adaptive Design](https://www.adaptivedesign.org) - who have been great recently about pushing along the morse agenda
 * Adafruit.
 For being amazing.
+* [deeproadrash](https://www.freelancer.co.uk/u/deeproadrash) who helped immensely with a lot of the code on this project.
+TY!

 ## Similar projects